calidae/factory-trytond/README.md

 ## How does it work?

-To use Factory-trytond your factory class only has to inherit the TrytonFactory:
+To use Factory-trytond your factory class only has to inherit the TrytonFactory class:

     import factory_trytond

     class SaleFactory(factory_trytond.TrytonFactory):

 Once we have inherited the class, we can start configuring our factory like we would do with factory_boy (e.g: define the class the factory is referring to, the fields the factory has to work with).
-Here's an example with Tryton's model Sale:
+Here's an example with Tryton's model **Sale**:

     import factory
     import factory_trytond